-After a few hours looking for a slow air leak you can begin to wonder, are air brakes better?
-If you are new to Diesels or heavy truck or maybe you are moving over from car or equipment mechanics they can be confusing and you can begin to wonder if they are worth it.
+After a few hours of looking for a slow air leak you can begin to wonder, are air brakes better?
+If you are new to Diesels or heavy trucks or maybe you are moving over from car or equipment mechanics they can be confusing and you can begin to wonder if they are worth it.
 Let’s answer that.

 Understanding Hydraulic Brakes

 How Hydraulic Brakes Work

 - Hydraulic brakes use fluid to charge the brakes.
 When the driver presses the brake pedal, the hydraulic fluid pressure increases to the point that it forces the brake pistons at each wheel to push the brake pad against the rotor or drum causing friction, slowing the wheels, and, eventually, stopping the vehicle.

 “The technology [for hydraulic brakes] is very similar to that used by passenger cars,” said Tony Moore, director, brake and safety systems for Freightliner Trucks.
 “The difference is that the components are much larger to handle the higher weight ratings.”

 A maximum gross vehicle weight rating (GVWR) of 33,000 pounds.
 In most cases, hydraulic brakes are used on trucks up to 26,000-pounds GVWR.

 “We recommend using hydraulic brakes in lighter GVWRs where the duty cycle is not too severe,” Moore advised.
 “Applications, such as van delivery trucks, are a good example of recommended hydraulic brake application.
 Hydraulic brakes do very well in stop-and-go applications where the vehicle speed is not too great.
 One problem with hydraulic brakes is that they are sometimes pushed beyond their capacity, resulting in greatly reduced performance.”